samuelduchesne/archetypal/docs/caching.rst

 Now, since the original IDF file (the version 8.9 one) has not changed, archetypal is going to look for the transitioned file that resides in the cache folder and use that one instead of retransitioning the original file a second time.
-On the other hand, since the parameters of run_eplus have changed (annual instead of design_day), it is going to execute EnergyPlus using the annual method and return the annual results (see that the second-level folder id has changed from b07dbcb49b54298c5f64fe5ee730431b to 1cc202748b6c3c2431d203ce90e4d081; *these ids may be different on your computer*):
+On the other hand, since the parameters of `simulate()` have changed (annual instead of design_day), it is going to execute EnergyPlus using the annual method and return the annual results (see that the second-level folder id has changed from b07dbcb49b54298c5f64fe5ee730431b to 1cc202748b6c3c2431d203ce90e4d081; *these ids may be different on your computer*):